Gia Lisa Krahne

 He has taught and lectured around the world in universities including The Sorbonne, The Max Rhienhardt Schule in Berlin, and DAMU in Czech Republic.
 One of his featured workshops was calledDirect Action Workshop in which the participants created a piece in one week and performed it on the street.
 He taught over 50 Direct Action Workshops.
 The objective was also to teach collective creation and for the group to create a piece guided by an agreement in answer to, “What is the burning question of our times?”

 His primary objective as a theatre educator and director is to bring the art of acting to the forefront as the centerpiece, and catalyst, of a revitalized contemporary theatre.

-Gia Lisa Krahne is a teacher, writer, dancer, and actress.
+Gia Lisa Krahne is a teacher, writer, activist, dancer, and actress.
 In 2011, she joined Artistic Director Carlo Altomare in re-establishing The Alchemical Theatre (1981-).
 Their first collaborative effort, Pure War / The Madness of the Day, part I of the trilogy Deus X Machina, was performed by the resident company of actors in December 2011.

 Gia performs, teaches, and creates with relentless devotion and attention- bridging her yogic practices with her life as an artist and teacher.
 She is a productive poet and writer, as well as an accomplished theatre dancer, specializing in the repertoire of Bob Fosse.
 A former company member of General Mischief Dance Theatre.
 She received her BA in psychology & English from NYU, honors in classical voice & piano from the San Francisco Conservatory of Music, with further medical studies at Columbia University, actors training at The New Actors Workshop, and yogic studies at Sambhava School of Yoga (SLC).
 Gia also spent some intermittent years working in neuroscience at NYU Medical Center.